 Siena seemed like the kind of place I would like to hang out in.
 It’s a medieval walled city about 50km from Florence, one of those UNESCO Heritage sites.
 It has quirky claims-to-fame, like hosting the world’s longest-running horse race and possibly, maybe being the real site of Juliet’s balcony.
 And it has a gorgeous cathedral, a secret opulent library, and St. Catharine’s mummified head on display.

 So even though most tourists pop in and out of Siena on an organized day trip from Florence, my travel companion and I decided to overnight there.
 And I’m so glad we did.

-Just want my list of best things to do in Siena in a day?
+Just want my list of unusual things to do in 1 day in Siena?
 Here it is!

 Siena is a lovely place to spend 24 hours, especially if you would like medieval Tuscany vibes with less crowds than Florence.
 It’s compact and very walkable.
 Its attractions are worth extra time and attention.
 The food is unique to the area, and a lively bar scene makes it a fun place to be at night.
 Mostly, watching life pass from the Piazza del Campo at sunset is as marvellous an example of la dolce vita as anything else we found on our trip.